tankadesign/jfalcon-resume/README.md

 I am a self-taught full stack web and app developer with 25 years of experience, mainly as a frontend developer doing direct-to-client or agency work.
 I have built and run three small businesses over that time and have maintained years long business relationships with clients across the entertainment, beauty and tech industries.
 I am a consummate self-starter with a tireless work ethic which has allowed me to keep working through referrals for my entire career.
 After having spent a few years committed to building a startup that raised over $1M in funding I am looking for new opportunities to continue utilizing my various talents and experience.
 Although most of my work is web & app development, I have occasionally taken on creative work in video, motion graphics, 3D rendering, and music composition.

+As a creative developer I have a strong sense of design and attention to detail, making me a good 2nd pair of eyes for catching design issues.
 In a previous life I worked in recording studios as an engineer specializing in ProTools and Logic when they were becoming industry standards.

 ### What do you even do here?

 I'm most comfortable using Vanilla JS, Typescript, Dart/Flutter, Svelte, React, React Native, Electron, Swift (UIKit), PHP, MySQL, Firebase, Wordpress, and CSS in all its forms.
 I spent almost a decade as a Flash/Actionscript developer and developed desktop and mobile apps in Adobe Air.
+I can use Figma like a pro.

-My creative weapons of choice are Cinema 4D, Logic Audio, Reason, After Effects, and Figma.
+My creative weapons of choice are Cinema 4D, Logic Audio, Reason, and After Effects.

 ---